 While there is no known cure for autism, there are treatment and education approaches that may reduce some of the challenges associated with the condition.
 Intervention may help to lessen disruptive behaviors, and education can teach self-help skills that allow for greater independence.
 But just as there is no one symptom or behavior that identifies individuals with autism, there is no single treatment that will be effective for all people on the spectrum.
 Individuals can use the positive aspects of their condition to their benefit, but treatment must begin as early as possible and be tailored to the child's unique strengths, weaknesses and needs.

 Throughout the history of the Autism Society, parents and professionals have been confounded by conflicting messages regarding what are and what are not appropriate treatment approaches for children and adults on the autism spectrum.
-We are not able to endorse any one treatment or program as each individual responds to treatment differently (Options Policy.)
+As each individual responds to treatment differently, we are not able to endorse any one treatment or program (Options Policy).
 Families should educate themselves about all available options and choose what they feel is in the best interest of their child and family.